 Some tips on how to increase your workout

 1) Most new people to weight training will find that it quickly becomes cumbersome to track separate records for each body part.
 To avoid missing out on one of your regular workout sessions, consolidate all of your records into a single chart.

 2) To keep yourself motivated as you gain strength and muscle size, try using a weight training log that includes pictures of various bodybuilders!
 These images will help motivate you to reach your own fitness goals, and you will have a clear visualization of your progress as you work out.

-3) If your workouts at home are limited to a bench and a set of dumbbells, consider investing in a few pieces of equipment that can help to enhance the muscle-building process.
-For example, resistance bands can be attached to a dumbbell to create a convenient way to work out both of your arms at once!
+3) If you limit your workouts at home to a bench and a set of dumbbells, consider investing in a few pieces of equipment that can help to enhance the muscle-building process.
+For example, you can attach resistance bands to a dumbbell to create a convenient way to work out both of your arms at once!

-5) Exercise should only be done by those who are not at a high risk of injury.
+5) You should only do the exercise if you are not at a high risk of injury.
 For example, people who have joint injuries should not be doing weight training exercises because they can increase the rate and severity of joint injuries.

 6) Those with joint problems, such as degenerative joint disease, rheumatoid arthritis, osteoporosis, or other bone conditions, should avoid weight training entirely.

 Common mistakes to avoid while performing the chest fly exercise.